 Other than that, Android TV also has Google Voice Assistant.
 As such, you can control and change your Sony TV settings version with a single voice command or a series of instructions.

-Now, let’s go back to the difference viewed in Android versions between the X950G and the Sony X900F.
+Now, let’s go back to the variation viewed in Android versions between the X950G and the Sony X900F.
 Compared to the older Nougat in the Sony X900F, Android 8.0 Oreo provides a smoother operation in our experience.
 It’s a bit more user-friendly as well, so beginners wouldn’t have a hard time navigating this Android TV platform.
 And of course, Android 8 is faster, too.

-Generally speaking, the difference between the TVs is that the Android 8.0 version has a faster, smoother, and more consistent performance compared to the Android 7.0.
+Generally speaking, the distinction between the TVs is that the Android 8.0 version has a faster, smoother, and more consistent performance compared to the Android 7.0.
 This makes the Sony X950G the winner in terms of the good smart TV experience.

 So, if you want the unit with a lower price offer, go with the Sony X900F.